Preheat the oven to 150C/130C Fan/Gas mark 2.

 Place the cake on a cooling rack.
 Once the cake has cooled, remove it from the tin.

-To decorate, place the chocolate covered coffee beans in the centre of the cake and arrange the gold starts around the perimeter of the top of the cake.
+To decorate, place the chocolate covered coffee beans in the centre of the cake and arrange the gold stars around the perimeter of the top of the cake.
 Then sprinkle some gold mini-balls over the whole of the cake.
-Sprinkle the Disco Gold Hologram Glitter over the top of the cake.
+Sprinkle the glitter over the top of the cake.